joe-anidas/react-native/readme.md

 npx expo start
 ```

-Scan the QR code with Expo Go app on your phone.
+Scan the QR code with the Expo Go app on your phone.

 ---